-1956’s The Unguarded Moment was the second of three “dry” films, as Esther Williams herself would call them, that she made during her career.
+1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

-Perhaps the most dramatic role of her years in Hollywood, Esther’s portrayal of a super cute high school teacher being stalked by a deranged student was a far cry from the glittering swimsuits and extravagant swimming numbers audiences had come to expect in an Esther Williams film.
+With Esther’s realistic portrayal of a super cute high school teacher being stalked by a deranged student, The Unguarded Moment is devoid of the glittering swimsuits and extravagant swimming numbers that audiences had come to expect in an Esther Williams film.
 There’s not a pool to be found in this gripping thriller.

 Reactions to the film were mixed, no doubt influenced by the fact that The Unguarded Moment was such a departure from anything Esther had done before.
-Despite the mixed reviews, seeing Esther in a dramatic role at this stage of her career really underscores just what an actress she had become, and how underappreciated her ease and comfort on screen were.
+Despite the mixed reviews, seeing Esther in a dramatic role at this stage of her career underscores just what an actress she’d become, and how underappreciated her ease and comfort on screen were.

-The note is clearly from one of her students, and Lois initially decides to just ignore it, not wanting to get anyone in trouble.
-She’s also certain she won’t be getting any more of these notes.
+The note is clearly from one of her students.
+Lois initially decides to just ignore it, not wanting to get anyone in trouble.
+She’s also certain she won’t get any more notes like it.

 Well, she’s wrong.